marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 But in the same breath I want to emphasise that we should try to find other, less intrusive, more flow-oriented ways of doing our planning - since flow is what we are after.

-This practice would not last long in companies that want to optimise flow - rather they would seek to find ways to do the planning just-in-time for smaller items at the time.
+This practice would not last long in companies that want to optimize flow - rather they would seek to find ways to do the planning just-in-time for smaller items at the time.
 Since that is in the vision of the production (in Toyotas case; 1x1 piece flow).

 In fact this is a really fork in the road for how different organizations work with improvements.
 Many organizations would be happy with the big room planning and simply claim that it was the best that can be done.

-organizations that optimise for flow would of course not stop there - they would find an even better way, working with even smaller batches, trying to reach even faster, even smoother flow, maybe even resulting in reorganise the entire company if needed.
+organizations that optimize for flow would of course not stop there - they would find an even better way, working with even smaller batches, trying to reach even faster, even smoother flow, maybe even resulting in reorganise the entire company if needed.
 [Read my post on Toyota Kata](https://www.marcusoft.net/2016/09/that-will-not-work-here-and-toyota-kata-mindset.html) for an example of that mindset

 ## What to do instead, mr wise-guy?